 This guide is broken into two sections: historical and practical.
-The historical section (1 and 2) explains how we got to where we are, and provides a techincal explanation of the different memory models.
+The historical section (1 and 2) explains how we got to where we are, and provides a technical explanation of the different memory models.
 The various memory models that x86 CPUs support is the reason why some operating systems can run DOS games, and others can't.
-If the historical section gets too technical, or you don't need a deep understanding of the memory models, you can skip to the practical section (3), which lists the various PC operating systems, and how to run DOS games in them.
+If the historical section gets too technical, or you don't need a deep understanding of the memory models, you can skip to the practical section (3), which lists the various PC operating systems and how to run DOS games in them.

 - A Brief History of Computers Before DOS